lonnekevanbrussel/VSV-project/README.md

 Some code snippets can be found in snippets folder

 #### Images
-Images of the portal and report module
+Images of the portal and report module. <br />
+_private information is sensored_

 Home page of VSV portal for admins of different companies and customers
 ![screenshot](images/vsv_portal_example01.jpg)